larskotthoff/assurvey/README.md

 To add new references, add the bib entry to `survey.bib` and a new entry in the table in `summary.tex` using the format that the other entries use.
-Please try to keep the descriptions in the columns short and use terms that already exist so that the entries group together nicely.
+Please try to keep the descriptions in the columns short and use terms that already exist if possible so that the entries group together nicely.

 ## Citing